30+ baby led weaning breakfast recipes

 This is another savoury recipe with hidden veggies possibilities.
 It makes great use of any cauliflower you have left in the fridge, as well as any toppings you may like: spinach, bell peppers, cherry tomatoes etc. I would choose the lowest salt Cheddar option and add a little bit of seasoning, as they might taste a bit too bland for some.

 Now this last recipe is actually part of a round-up post that Grace has over on her website.
 I really like the idea of the roll-ups, as it makes it easier for smaller babies to grab and munch away.
 I haven’t found a tortilla brand which has quality ingredients in it and eventually low sugar and salt, so make sure to pay attention to the ingredients when you buy them.
 Or make them yourself.

 BONUS RECIPE: just added on the blog a new recipe for blueberry galette!
 Hope you like it as much as I liked cooking it and watching my toddler eat it! 🙂

 33. Another bonus!
 My baby-friendly bread and butter pudding, yours for the cooking!

 34. Bonus number 3 – my banana and apple pancakes with only 5 ingredients in total!

 I hope this list will help you plan ahead a bit and satisfy the pickiest of eaters, with both sweet and savoury options.

-Remember to share it on social media!
+Remember to pin it on Pinterest for later reference and to share it on social media!
 Sharing is caring, especially for us busy moms!